- Normal precautions

 The Department of Foreign Affairs strongly advises against any non–essential travel to the region until further notice.

-There is currently a Measles outbreak in Fiji.
-The World Health Organisation recommends that travellers get vaccinated against measles at least 15 days prior to travel.
+In 2021, there was a Measles outbreak in Fiji.
+The World Health Organisation recommends that visitors are vaccinated against measles at least 15 days prior to travel.

 WHO advice for international travel in relation to measles can be found here.

-There is currently an outbreak of Zika Virus (a dengue-like mosquito-borne disease) locations including Fiji.
-Infection with Zika virus has been increasingly linked with a serious birth condition called microcephaly where the baby is born with an abnormally small head and/or brain damage.
+There have been outbreaks of Zika Virus (a dengue-like mosquito-borne disease) in several South Pacific islands including Fiji.
+Infection with Zika Virus has been increasingly linked with a serious birth condition called microcephaly where the baby is born with an abnormally small head and/or brain damage.

 If you are pregnant or planning to become pregnant, and plan to travel to areas affected by the Zika Virus, you are advised to discuss your travel plans with your healthcare provider and to consider postponing your travel to affected areas.
 Irish Citizens are advised to follow the advice of the Health Protection Surveillance Centre.